 40. Reductio ad absurdum of morality

-There are those who believe that if life itself is morally reprehensible in these two lines of thought (structural disvalue of life and manipulation), if, after all, living is immoral, this would be a kind of ad absurdum proof of the moral point of view on the world.
+There are those who believe that if life itself is morally reprehensible in these two lines of thought (structural lack of value of life and manipulation), if, after all, living is immoral, this would be a kind of ad absurdum proof of the impossibility of the moral point of view on the world.
 I prefer to follow the lines of argument proposed here to their last consequences.
 Perhaps it is not morality that is absurd, but life itself.
 Why not say that morality is the ad absurdum proof of the impossibility of life?
 If life and morality are opposed, it is not obvious that we should opt for life.
 Instead of affirming my life, I can make my ethics negative.

 41. Love is is not ethical